-- The images are processed combining multiple photos with different focal points into a single image. - Do not process individual images prior to stacking - The field of view and thus subject size and perspective change as the focusing distance changes - This causes each individual photo to have a slightly different scale and alignment.
-Stacking software re-sizes and aligns the separate images - Complex algorithms determine which images have the maximum sharpness for various features in the scene.
-Masks are created for each photo to isolate sharp features - The software merges shots to create an image with all features in focus - After stacking, post processing may be used to adjust color and contrast, enhance details, remove distractions, remove noise, sharpen and prepare for presentation - The stacking software may also have the tools to retouch stacked image
+- The images are processed combining multiple photos with different focal points into a single image - The field of view and thus subject size and perspective change slightly as the focusing distance changes - This causes each individual photo to have a slightly different scale and alignment.
+Any camera movement will add to the misalignment - Stacking software sizes and re-aligns the separate images - Complex algorithms determine which images have the maximum sharpness for various features in the scene.
+Masks are created for each photo to isolate share features - The software merges shots to create an image with all features in focus - The stacking software may also have the tools to retouch stacked image - After stacking, post processing may be used to adjust color and contrast, enhance details, remove distractions, remove noise, sharpen and prepare for presentation